supergiulio2000/expressive-hrbac/README.md

 -   `EmptyParameterError`: When `role` is empty string.
 -   `NotAStringError`: when `role` is not a string.
 -   `RoleAlreadyExistsError`: If `role` already exists.
--   `LabelAlreadyInUseError`: If `role` has already been used as label.
+-   `LabelAlreadyInUseError`: If `role` has already been used as label for a function.
 -   `MissingRoleError`: If any parent role has not been added yet.

 ## addGetRoleFunc(func)